7 Best Tech Talent Websites To Hire Developers

 - Fast onboarding

 - Great customer service & support

-- Being a relatively new network, the freelance developers might not always be available in fringe technologies.
+- Being a relatively new network, the developers might not always be available in fringe technologies.
 But with a highly responsive team, you are provided with the best possible solution and kept informed at all times.

 Toptal is an established player in the premium freelance developers’ market.
 It has expanded its presence from engineering to also include design, financial consulting, project management, and product management.

 Toptal’s USP is its rigorous screening process and large community.
 Its multi-stage vetting process consists of code reviews, portfolio review, real-time testing, and an English language skill test.

 Start-ups can find Toptal pricey due to its high hourly rates ($80-$200) driven by high commission rates.

 - Highly experienced developers

 - Stringent vetting process

 - Established company